3 Easy Pieces

 Factor 3: Valuations

-Robert Shiller’s Cyclically Adjusted Price-to-Earnings ratio (CAPE) is our preferred method of valuation as it averages earnings over ten year periods.
-In doing so, it avoids short-term volatility of earnings and provides a more consistent baseline reflective of a company’s or indexes true earnings potential.
+Robert Shiller’s Cyclically Adjusted Price-to-Earnings ratio (CAPE) is our preferred method of valuation as it averages earnings over ten-year periods.
+In doing so, it avoids short-term volatility of earnings and provides a more consistent baseline reflective of a company’s or index's true earnings potential.
 Currently, the CAPE of the S&P 500 sits in rare territory, as shown below.
-In fact, outside of the late 1990’s tech boom, there were only two months since 1881 when the Shiller CAPE was higher than today’s level – August and September of 1929.
+In fact, outside of the late 1990s' tech boom, there were only two months since 1881 when the Shiller CAPE was higher than today’s level – August and September of 1929.

 CAPE has a history of extending well above and below its mean.
 Importantly, it also reverts to its mean after these long stretches of time.
 It does not seem unreasonable to expect that, over the next ten years, it will again revert to its mean since 1920 of 17.29.
 An optimistic scenario for 2028 is a CAPE reading of one standard deviation above the mean at 24.77.
 The pessimistic case is, likewise, one standard deviation below the mean at 9.70.
 Further, as shown below, we also present an outlook assuming CAPE stays at its current level of 31.21.